Carbon emissions from the National Grid are falling each year

 With rapid decarbonisation of the National Grid, carbon emissions from electric heating are reducing each year.
 Defra publishes projections of the carbon grid intensity of the grid each year in grams of CO2 emitted for each kWh generated: gCO2/kWh.

-It is worth reviewing what the relative carbon emissions will be in 2022 for different forms of heating, compared to burning natural gas for heating:
+It is worth reviewing what the relative carbon emissions will be in 2022 for different forms of heating, using the BEIS projected grid carbon factor of 108 gCO2/kWh, compared to burning natural gas for heating:

 gCO2/kWh in 2022